End-to-End Flow

 Build Reality — What Already Exists vs Net-New

-A lot already exists. x402stellar's four npm packages are live.
+A lot already exists.
+The official @x402/* v2 packages are production-ready with OZ Relayer facilitator endpoints live on testnet and mainnet.
 Soroban custom account patterns are documented.
 The AP2 spec and Python reference library are published.
 The team is wrapping and composing — not building from scratch.
-The real complexity is the validator and the Soroban contract, not the SDK surface area.
+The real complexity is the TypeScript AP2 implementation (using jose) and the Soroban contract, not the SDK surface area.